 Taking part in an IOP program has many benefits for those struggling with addiction.
 You can expect the following from this recovery program:

 - Freedom and flexibility.
-Participants attend sessions then return home once they are done.
+Participants attend sessions and then return home once they are done.
 This allows them the freedom and flexibility to carry on with their daily lives and responsibilities.
-However, this only works well if you have a safe environment back home, otherwise exposure to triggers can lead to relapse.
+However, this only works well if you have a safe environment back home, otherwise, exposure to triggers can lead to relapse.

 - Group therapy.
 This is an integral part of IOP programs.
 The main benefits you can draw from group therapy include learning to have healthy interactions with your peers without alcohol or drugs, improving your communication skills, as well as giving and receiving much-needed support from your peers.

 - Individual therapy.
 During individual therapy, you have one-on-one sessions with your therapist.
 This is important to help you get an in-depth understanding of how your addiction affected you and work towards unearthing the root cause.
 These sessions are also ideal to bring up and address any issues you may be uncomfortable bringing up during the group sessions.